kip2/Consowrap/README.md

 Conclusion
 </h1>

-cosowrap is designed to make command execution more efficient and standardized.
+consowrap is designed to make command execution more efficient and standardized.

 By compiling it for your environment and understanding its usage, you can enhance your workflow and productivity.